-Rick has served as guest lecturer and moderator on international arbitration and litigation topics at universities and in conferences in the United States, Europe, and Latin America.
-He served as chairman of a Florida Bar Judicial Grievance Committee (2011) and is the president of the Florida Chapter of Club Español del Arbitraje (CEA), a leading international arbitration organization based in Madrid, Spain.
+Rick has lectured and moderated on international arbitration and litigation topics at universities and in conferences in the United States, Europe, and Latin America.
+He served as chairman of a Florida Bar Judicial Grievance Committee (2011) and is president of the Florida Chapter of Club Español del Arbitraje (CEA), a leading international arbitration organization based in Madrid, Spain.

 The following represents experience acquired prior to joining Jones Day.

 Represented a group of Latin American partners in a joint venture involving energy investment contracts, resulting in a seven figure final judgment and award of attorney's fees in their favor.